DeKALB — Some people can see their titles, roles or identity in professional life chiseled into stone and unchanged for large chunks of their life.

-The central Florida native made his next move to a place that had buzz around it among those in the Sunshine State, NIU.
+The central Florida native made his next move to a place that had buzz among those in the Sunshine State, NIU.

 “Being from Florida, most people know Northern Illinois because they played Florida State in the Orange Bowl,” Meeks said.
 “They’re obviously a high-profile school because Northern Illinois wins the [Mid-American Conference] almost every year.”

 Even through all the changing environments, Meeks looks back fondly on the connections he made with coaches, teammates and others along the way.

 “It was kind of hectic,” Meeks said.
 “Still, I made a lot of connections at each school and made a lot of friends.”